 Feeding on fungi and bacteria, free-living nematodes are beneficial members of the microorganisms that populate your garden.

-These little guys are great for controlling both plant diseases and pests, making the natural nutrients in the soil more available to your plants, encouraging growth.
+These little guys are great for controlling both plant diseases and pests, making the natural nutrients in the soil more available to your plants and encouraging growth.

 Plant-parasitic nematodes are the kind you don’t want hanging around.
-Plant-parasitic nematodes depend on plants to continue their life cycle, and they destroy the plant in the process.
+Plant-parasitic nematodes depend on plants to continue their life cycle, destroying the plant.

-The most common type of garden nematode is the root-knot nematode, responsible for ruining the roots of vegetables and perennials.
-These nematodes will cause stunted growth, or worse, the death of the plant.
+The most common type of garden nematode is the root-knot nematode, which is responsible for ruining the roots of vegetables and perennials.
+These nematodes will cause stunted growth or, worse, the death of the plant.